 When a criminal trial ends, the legal pursuit is not over.
-It is fairly common for attorneys to file a criminal appeal on your behalf if your case is eligible.
+In fact, it is fairly common for attorneys to file a criminal appeal on your behalf if your case is eligible.

-The criminal appeal process requires the knowledge of an experienced attorney who is familiar with the process, such as the Law Office of William B. Bennett, P.A.
+The criminal appeal process requires the knowledge of an experienced attorney who is familiar with the process.
+The Law Office of William B. Bennett, P.A. is one such law firm that can help.
 Our legal team provides you over 25 years of experience as an advocate for your criminal appeal process.
-We know how to navigate the system and work with you to ensure your case is heard in a Florida appellate court.
+For this reason, we know how to navigate the system and work with you to ensure your case is heard in a Florida appellate court.
 Call our office at (727) 821-8000 and learn how we can help with the appeal for you or a loved one.

 What Is A Criminal Appeal?

-An appeal can be filed once a trial has come to an end and the case has been decided by a judge.
-A criminal appeal can be filed by either the defendant or the plaintiff if they believe the decision that was made was not fair or constitutional.
+An appeal can be filed once a trial has come to an end and decided by a judge.
+Consequently, a criminal appeal can be filed by either the defendant or the plaintiff.
 An appeal is a request made to have the case reviewed by a higher court for errors.
+Furthermore, the filing is made if one party believes the decision made was not fair or constitutional.
 This higher court is called the court of appeals or appellate court.
 After an appeal has been filed, the court will review the case and decide if the ruling should be upheld or overturned.

 How Does A Criminal Appeal Work?

 Once an appeal has been filed, the case will move through a series of several steps before a verdict is handed down.

 - Eligibility for appeal review needs to be determined.

 - The court needs to collect necessary documents and files connected to the case.